Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/04_bdd_programming.typ

 ```

 #warning-box(title: "The Boolean Abstraction Gap")[
-  Our simple manager treats every distinct `Condition` as a completely independent boolean variable.
+  Our simple manager treats each `Condition` as an independent boolean variable.

-  For example, if we encounter `x > 0` and `x > 5`, they will be assigned two different variables, say $1$ and $2$.
+  If we encounter `x > 0` and `x > 5`, they get separate variables $1$ and $2$.
-  The BDD will allow both to be true simultaneously ($1 and 2$), which is fine.
-  However, it also allows $1 and not 2$ (x > 0 but not x > 5), which is also fine.
-  But it allows $not 1 and 2$ (not x > 0 but x > 5), which is logically impossible!
+  The BDD allows $1 and 2$ (fine), $1 and not 2$ (fine), but also $not 1 and 2$ (impossible: `x > 5` implies `x > 0`).

-  This is known as *Boolean Abstraction*.
-  We lose the semantic relationships between arithmetic constraints.
+  This is *Boolean Abstraction*: we lose semantic relationships between arithmetic constraints.
-  Fixing this requires a more sophisticated mapping strategy (e.g., SMT integration or domain refinement), but for now, we accept this precision loss.
+  Fixing this requires SMT integration or domain refinement, but we accept this precision loss for now.
 ]

-This simple logic guarantees that `x > 0` always maps to the same BDD variable, ensuring consistency across the entire analysis.
+This guarantees `x > 0` always maps to the same BDD variable, ensuring consistency.
-This is crucial: if we mapped `x > 0` to variable `1` in one place and variable `2` in another, the BDD would treat them as independent facts!
+Mismapping it to `1` in one place and `2` elsewhere would create independent facts.

 == Exposing BDD Operations

-We also need to expose the BDD operations (AND, OR, NOT) so the rest of the engine can use them without touching the raw `Bdd` field directly.
+We expose AND, OR, NOT so the rest of the engine can use them without touching the raw `Bdd` field.
 This encapsulates the BDD logic.

 ```rust